mbnarayn/EasyAdmin/README.md

 Use this command very carefully.
 The /MIR switch will delete any existing files or folders in the destination directory if it does not exist at source.
 It will never delete from source.
 The command is a one way mirror from source to destination.

 ***
-## Exporting Contents of a Primary Mailbox or Archive to a PST File
+## Exporting Contents of an Exchange Primary Mailbox or Archive to a PST File

 **Exports the user's Primary Mailbox to a PST File**